 Kilsheelan is also home to one of the finest examples of Baronial architecture in Ireland with the spectacular Castle Gurteen de la Paor located on the southern banks of the Suir and directly across the river from the village.
 Dating back to the early 19th century, Gurteen Castle was originally designed by Samuel Ussher Roberts for the De La Paor family, whose origins trace back to the time of Strongbow.
 The castle bears a similar design to that of the famous Kylemore Abbey in Galway, another Roberts design.
 More recently, the castle was bought by renowned artist Gottfried Helnwein and Mr Helnwein and his family continue to reside there.

 Around the same time as the building of Gurteen Castle, the church in Kilsheelan was built.
 St Mary's Church in Gambonsfield dates back to the 1830's and is a fine example of a well maintained and welcoming rural church.
 The present Parish Priest is Fr.
-Bill Carey who also has responsibility for nearby Kilcash Church.
+Brian Power who also has responsibility for nearby Kilcash Church.

 The current school building was built in 1960 comprising of three classrooms.
 A further two classrooms were added in the late 1980's and it is hoped that renovations and developments will take place in the not so distant future to modernise the school.